- Daring looks

 The 2020 Palisade can’t outrun math.
 The big three-row family crossover weighs more than two tons and its standard V-6 engine is tasked with carrying all of it without help from hybrid batteries.

 The EPA rates front-wheel drive models at 19 mpg city, 26 highway, 22 combined.
 That’s a 4 on our fuel-efficiency scale.

 Opting for all-wheel drive, which costs $1,700 more than a front-drive version, drops those figures to 19/24/21 mpg.

 Compared to its rivals, the Palisade threads into the mid-pack.
 The Honda Pilot rates 23 mpg combined in its most efficient configuration with front-wheel drive, according to the EPA.
 With standard all-wheel drive, the Subaru Ascent rates 23 mpg combined with a smaller turbo-4.
-Hybrid versions of the Toyota Highlander and Ford Explorer likely will top both but will be more expensive than the Palisade.
+Hybrid versions of the Toyota Highlander and Ford Explorer top both but are more expensive than the Palisade.